 Signs of copper deficiency include anemia, reduced growth rate, depigmentation (dulling) of hair and rough hair coat, diarrhea, reduced fertility, and maybe most importantly, reduced immune function.

 Mineral supplements should be formulated with a Cu:Zn (copper: zinc) ratio of around 1:3 or 1:4.
 It should also be mentioned that copper is highly antimicrobial and can limit rumen microbial activity at high levels.
 Therefore, meeting this requirement while not having too much available in the rumen is important for optimal animal performance.

 The best form of copper is hydrochloride in various organic forms while copper sulfates and oxides are the worst forms.
 Copper Oxide is so unavailable that it provides no real benefit to the animal.
-Copper Sulfate while fairly bioavailable is also very soluble and is the most negative trace mineral from an anti-microbial perspective.
+Copper Sulfate, while fairly bioavailable, is also very soluble and is the most negative trace mineral from an anti-microbial perspective.
 That’s the reason Copper Sulfate is commonly used to treat foot rot!

 Signs of zinc deficiency include reduced feed intake and growth rate, listlessness, excessive salivation, reduced testicular growth, swollen, cracked hooves, skin lesions (parakeratosis), failed or slowed wound healing and reduced fertility in cows and bulls.

 Most forages are low in zinc compared to the suggested requirement (30 ppm).
-However, the forage concentration of zinc appears to not decline as the plant matures.
+However, the forage concentration of zinc appears not to decline as the plant matures.

 As previously noted, mineral supplements should contain a copper-to-zinc ratio between 1:3 and 1:4.
 Like copper, zinc is antimicrobial, and supplementing over this ratio should be avoided.